 Pureed pumpkin is a popular anecdote for dogs experiencing constipation.
 The soluble fiber helps to get things moving without adverse effects.
 Pumpkin is also rich in carotenoids for better skin and eye health and the anti-inflammatory vitamin E. Try making these healthy pumpkin dog treats that your pup will love.

 Easier to digest than most squashes, zucchini is usually well-tolerated by dogs and can be eaten raw with the seeds.
 The long green squash is rich in potassium, beta-carotene, and folate, which is important for cell health and maintaining a quickly ticking metabolism.

 This cute little squash is rich in vitamin V, folate, and vitamin B-6.
 Vitamin B-6 helps promote healthy digestion and a shiny coat.
 Acorn squash is especially high in vitamin C as well, which is best enjoyed by dogs in moderation and excessive amounts can lead to calcium oxalate stones.

-Remember, any time you add a new food to a dog, it’s best to do so slowly!
+Remember, any time you introduce a new food to your dog, it’s best to do so slowly!
 Try mixing a spoonful of cooked squash into your dog’s food and see how he fares.
-If your dog loves, squash and it agrees with his digestive system, this is a great vegetable to include in his healthy diet.
+If your dog loves squash and it agrees with his digestive system, this is a great vegetable to include in a healthy diet.

 The Ollie blog is devoted to helping pet parents lead healthier lives with their pups.
 If you want to learn more about our fresh, human-grade food, check out MyOllie.com.